TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 16/1 Corinthians 16.3.md

 ---

-And when I arrive, whomsoever ye shall approve, them will I send with letters to carry your bounty unto Jerusalem:
+When I arrive, I will send whoever you approve with letters to carry your gracious gift to Jerusalem.